Several helpful videos can be found here, including a one on how to schedule an appointment.

-Beginning Monday, October 9th, the WLU Writing Center will offer free one-on-one tutoring sessions to undergraduate and graduate students throughout all stages of the writing process.
-Whether you are brainstorming ideas for a paper or revising your final draft, the Writing Center tutors can help you to communicate with your audience clearly and effectively.
+The E. Kent & Barbara Culler Robinson Writing Center offers free one-on-one tutoring sessions to undergraduate and graduate students throughout all stages of the writing process.
+Whether you are brainstorming ideas for a paper or revising your final draft, the Robinson Writing Center tutors can help you to communicate with your audience clearly and effectively.

-Students, click here to learn how you can schedule an appointment and how to make the most out of the support offered by the Writing Center.
+Students, click here to learn how you can schedule an appointment and sign up for our workshops.

-The Writing Center is located in L14, on the bottom floor of the Elbin Library.
+The Robinson Writing Center is located in L14, on the bottom floor of the Elbin Library.

-During the Fall 2017 semester, the Writing Center will offer appointments at the following times:
+During the Spring 2022 semester, the Robinson Writing Center will offer appointments at the following times:

-- To make the most of their tutoring sessions, students should schedule appointments at least one hour in advance.
-Students are welcome to walk into the Writing Center, but we recommend that they make an appointment to ensure that a tutor is available.
+- To make the most of your tutoring session, schedule your appointment at least one hour in advance.
+You are welcome to walk into the Center, but we recommend that you make an appointment to ensure that a tutor is available.

-- Students who are more than 10 minutes late may be asked to reschedule their appointment.
+- Students who are more than ten minutes late may be asked to reschedule their appointment.

 - The Writing Center is not an editing service.
-Tutors will work with students to develop strategies for resolving language-based issues, but tutors will not proofread or fix these issues for students.
+Tutors will work with students to develop strategies for identifying and resolving language-based issues, but tutors will not proofread or fix these issues for students.